-At December 31, 2021, the equity-investment in its associate C2CNT is \$28 million (US\$23 million) (2020 - \$16 million (US\$13 million)) and no income or operating cash flow has been earned in the year.
+At December 31, 2022, the equity-investment in its associate C2CNT is \$30 million (US\$23 million) (2021 - \$28 million (US\$23 million)) and no income or operating cash flow has been earned in the year.

-33. Commitments and contingencies:
+34. Commitments and contingencies:

-(a) The Company is committed to the following growth projects at December 31, 2021:
+(a) The Company is committed to the following growth projects at December 31, 2022:

-Projects Capacity (MW) Expected capital cost Expected completion date Location Repowering of Genesee 1 and 2 512 1 \$1,192 2023 - 20241 Alberta Renewable Projects: Strathmore Solar 40.5 \$57 Early 2022 Alberta Enchant Solar 75 \$119 Fourth quarter of 2022 Alberta Bear Branch Solar 35 \$60 (US\$46) Fourth quarter of 2024 North Carolina Hornet Solar 75 \$118 (US\$90) Fourth quarter of 2024 North Carolina Hunter's Cove Solar 50 \$82 (US\$62) Fourth quarter of 2024 North Carolina Halkirk Wind 2 151 \$274 Fourth quarter of 2024 Alberta
+Projects Capacity (MW) Expected capital cost Expected completion date Location Repowering of Genesee 1 and 2 512 \$1,277 20241 Alberta Renewable Projects: Halkirk 2 Wind 151 \$274 Fourth quarter of 2024 Alberta

-1 The repowering will provide an additional 512 MW of gross capacity giving a total gross capacity of 1,372 MW for the two repowered units.
-In addition, included in the expected capital cost is 210 MW of battery storage to be constructed as part of the repowering project, to support the most severe single contingency constraint of Genesee 1 and 2.
-Genesee 1 would become a dedicated natural gas combined cycle (NGCC) unit in 2023 and Genesee 2 would become a dedicated NGCC unit by 2024.

-(b) The Company is party to a number of long-term energy purchase and transportation contracts, operating and maintenance contracts and contracts to purchase environmental credits.
+- 1 The repowering will provide an additional 512 MW of gross capacity giving a total gross capacity of 1,372 MW for the two repowered units.
+In addition, included in the expected capital cost is the construction cost of a 210 MW battery energy storage system (BESS) as part of the repowering project, to support the most severe single contingency constraint (MSSC) of Genesee 1 and 2.
+Genesee 1 and 2 would become a dedicated natural gas combined cycle (NGCC) unit by 2024.
+The BESS project is currently on hold while Capital Power explores alternate means of providing grid frequency support and the Alberta Electric System Operator (AESO) completes a review process that may result in an increase in MSSC beyond 466 MW. - 2 As part of the clean electricity supply agreement with Public Services and Procurement Canada (see note 38), Capital Power committed to securing an equity partnership with local Indigenous communities related to the proposed project.
+The equity partner's economic interest will be determined based on the Indigenous participation requirements set out in the agreement. - (b) The Company is party to a number of long term energy purchase and transportation contracts, operating and maintenance contracts and contracts to purchase environmental credits.
 Some of the energy purchase and transportation contracts are measured at their fair value and recorded on the consolidated statement of financial position as derivative financial instruments assets and liabilities as appropriate.